 California State Coastal Conservancy, PacifiCorp, State Water Resources Control Board – Training Academy

 Atkins, Aquatic Ecosystem Sciences (AES), Jones and Trimiew Design, Natural Systems International (NSI), Riverbend Sciences, Stillwater Sciences, Tetra Tech

-Stillwater is leading a team of technical experts to develop and evaluate approaches for reducing nutrient loads and improving water quality in the Klamath River Basin.
+Stillwater led a team of technical experts to develop and evaluate approaches for reducing nutrient loads and improving water quality in the Klamath River Basin.
 Photos (from far left) courtesy of Kunal Mukherjee and Jan Tik.